Search

 “I have nothing to be ashamed of.
 Shame must change sides,” she said on the trial’s opening day.

-She has since become a symbol of the fight against sexual violence and the shocking case spurred a national reckoning over rape culture in France.
+Ms Pelicot has since become a symbol of the fight against sexual violence and the shocking case spurred a national reckoning over rape culture in France.

 Dominique Pelicot admitted his role and did not appeal against his 20-year prison sentence, now final.
+He is expected to testify during the appeals hearing after being implicated by the remaining defendant.

+Of the 51 convicted men, 17 initially filed appeals.
 Most of those were withdrawn and only Dogan pursued his appeal.

 While last year’s trial stretched over four months, the retrial is scheduled to last no more than four days, with a verdict expected on Thursday.